id577/FS25_AdvancedDamageSystem/README.md

 #### It Pays to Be Attentive!
 The cheapest repair is a preventive one.
 If you notice that something is "off" with your vehicle (e.g., a slight loss of power) at the first, hidden stage, and immediately take it for an Inspection, you can fix the issue for a minimal price.

+#### General Wear and Tear
+Beyond random failures, very low condition will trigger a permanent "General Wear and Tear" effect, reducing engine power and braking effectiveness to simulate the sluggishness of old machinery.

 ## 3. Workshop Repairs and Service

 New options are available to you in the workshop menu:

 #### Inspection

 - **What it does:** Mechanics perform a full diagnostic.
-This allows you to detect hidden faults, determine the approximate Condition level, and see if Service is needed.
+This allows you to detect hidden faults, determine the approximate Condition level, and see if Service is needed.It also generates a performance report, showing you exactly how much power, braking force, or yield has been lost due to "General Wear and Tear" effect.

 - **When to use:** Whenever you feel something is "wrong" with the vehicle, or when a warning light is on the dashboard.